Low Progesterone Symptoms: Understanding How it Affects You

 Many people don't understand the difference between progesterone and very clearly.
 While progesterone is the main pro-gestational the female body secretes, is the artificial form.
 Progestins are intended to help do some of what does in the body.

-While in the form of works well for some women who are experiencing , others may find that taking a natural -balancing supplement is preferable to taking synthetic progesterone.
+While in the form of works well for some women who are experiencing , others may find that taking a natural -balancing supplement is a preferable form of to taking a .

 There are a few conditions that can interfere with the body's normal .
 They include hypothyroidism, elevated prolactin, and polycystic ovary syndrome (also known as PCOS).
 In addition to these common conditions, another cause of is .
 Different from , is a natural decline of the reproductive hormones that usually occurs when a woman is in her 40s or 50s.